brycie-boy/The_Cosmos/Contemplation of body.md

 ## Contemplation of body  #🧠

-The contemption of body, a division of [[The four establishments of mindfulness]],  is divided into six exercizes comprimising fourteen meditation subjects.
+The contemption of body is one of [[The four establishments of mindfulness]].
+It is divided into six exercises comprimising fourteen meditation subjects.
+These include:

 - [[Mindfulness of breathing]]
 - [[Contemplation of the four postures]]